 Numbers 11:24-13:33, Mark 14:22-52, Psalms 52:1-9, Proverbs 11:1-3

-dailyaudiobible.com is the website, it’s home base, it’s we’ve you find out what’s going on around here.
-So, check it out.
+dailyaudiobible.com is the website, its home base, its where you find out what’s going on around here.
+So, stay tuned and stay connected.

-If you want to partner with the Daily Audio Bible, you can do that dailyaudiobible.com.
-There is a link that’s on the homepage.
-If you’re finding that the rhythm of the Daily Audio Bible in this global campfire that we share as a community brings light and life and good news and fellowship and community into your life, then thank you for your partnership and being life-giving so that it exists.
-So there’s a link on the homepage at dailyaudiobible.com.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+And if you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com as well.
+The link is on the homepage.
+If you’re using the app, you can press the Give button in the upper right-hand corner, or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And, as always, if you have a prayer request or an encouragement, you can hit the Hotline button in the app, the little red button at the top or you can dial 877-942-4253.